mar-bdv/sparkle-shop/README.md

 - SCSS — for styling and organization
 - JavaScript (ES6+) — for dynamic behavior and API interaction
 - API — to fetch product data and handle orders
-- Responsive design — optimized for mobile and desktop devices